Compressing integer lists with Contextual Arithmetic Trits: Detailed presentation of our method and implementation details

-We store explicitly, for each posting list, its total length --- the number of gaps in it --- before encoding it.
+We store explicitly, for each integer list, its total length --- the number of integers in it --- before encoding it.
 Indeed, to be able to decode the output of our arithmetic encoder, it suffices to know in advance when to stop decoding.
-Here, the number of gaps in a posting list is equal to the number of ``2'' in its associated trit list.
+Here, the number of gaps in an integer list is equal to the number of ``2'' in its associated trit list.
 As soon as we have decoded that number of ``2'', we know we reached the end of the encoding.

 Storing those lengths is not mandatory, though, and we picture a variant in \sectionRef{interpretation}.

 We tried different strategies to encode those lengths, and the best performing one is to encode those lengths with the Delta method.